Momčilo Gruban: Indictment, surrender and transfer of case to Bosnia and Herzegovina

 In 1993, the International Criminal Tribunal for the former Yugoslavia (ICTY) was established by the United Nations (UN) to prosecute war crimes that took place in the Balkans in the 1990s.
-On 10 February 1995, Gruban, along with 18 other persons allegedly involved in the running of the Omarska camp, was indicted by the Prosecutor of the ICTY, Richard Goldstone.
-The indictments were reviewed and confirmed by Judge Adolphus Karibi-Whyte of the court three days later.
+On 10 February 1995, Gruban, along with 18 other persons allegedly involved in the running of the Omarska camp, was indicted by the ICTY under Case Number IT-95-4.
+This indictment was described as one of the "most important indictments" made by the ICTY.
 On 20 December 1995, the Bosnian War ended when the Dayton Agreement came into force, along with the North Atlantic Treaty Organisation (NATO)-led multi-national peace enforcement operation known as the Implementation Force (IFOR).
-After a year during which the peace agreement between the former warring parties was successfully implemented, the NATO-led Stabilisation Force (SFOR) took over on 20 December 1996.
-On 8 May 1998, the ICTY prosecutor withdrew the charges against 11 of the 19 people indicted over the operation of the Omarska camp.
-As a result, the amended indictment included only Gruban, Željko Mejakić, Dušan Knežević, Miroslav Kvočka, Milojica Kos, Mlađo Radić, Zoran Žigić and Dragoljub Prcać.
-On 9 November 1998, the prosecutor was granted leave to withdraw Kvočka, Kos, Radić, and Žigić from the amended indictment and consolidated their charges under a single and separate indictment.
-This left Gruban, Mejakić and Knežević on the amended indictment.
+After a year during which the peace agreement between the former warring parties was successfully implemented, the NATO-led Stabilisation Force took over on 20 December 1996.

+On 8 May 1998, the ICTY prosecutor withdrew the charges against eleven of the nineteen people indicted over the operation of the Omarska camp under Case Number IT-95-4.
+As a result, the amended Omarska indictment included only Gruban, Željko Mejakić, Dušan Knežević, and five others.
+The prosecutor stated that the withdrawal of these accused people from the indictments resulted from a re-evaluation of the investigative and prosecutorial strategies of the ICTY to prioritise the most serious cases, and the fact that none of those against whom charges had been withdrawn had yet been arrested or surrendered to the court, increasing the anticipated number of separate trials.
+On 9 November 1998, the ICTY announced that its prosecutor had been granted leave to withdraw four accused from the amended Omarska and Keraterm indictments and consolidate their charges under a single and separate indictment.
+This left Gruban, Mejakić, Knežević and one other accused on the amended Omarska indictment.
+In April 2000, the fourth accused on the Omarska indictment was severed from it and joined to another case.
+In November 2001, Predrag Banović, who had been indicted for alleged crimes committed at the Keraterm concentration camp, was transferred to ICTY custody and a new Keraterm case was established under Case Number IT-95-8/1, in which he was included.
+When another Keraterm indictee, Dušan Fuštar, was transferred into ICTY custody in January 2002, he was joined to the new case.